jhgbrt/yadal/Net.Code.ADONet.Tests.Integration/README.md

 * Oracle.ManagedDataAccess.Client
 * MySql.Data.MySqlClient
 * Npgsql (postgreSQL)
-* IBM.DB2.Data.Core
+* <del>IBM.DB2.Data.Core</del> (should still be ok, but can't get DB2 container to work ATM)

 For SqLite, no additional configuration should be necessary.

-For the other databases, a script is provided that starts these databases as docker images (see the start_databases.cmd script).
-This obviously requires Docker for windows to be installed.
+For the other databases, a script is provided that starts these databases as podman images (see the start_databases.cmd script).
+This obviously requires Podman to be installed.
-For Oracle, this does not yet work as Oracle sadly does not provide a docker image for it's XE database and I didn't get around to integrating a script to build such an image myself.
-(Pull request is welcome ;-))